anderskm/gputil/README.md

   * `excludeID` - List of IDs, which should be excluded from the list of available GPUs.
 See `GPU` class description. (**default = []**)
   * `excludeUUID` - Same as `excludeID` except it uses the UUID. (**default = []**)
 * Outputs
   * deviceIDs - list of all available GPU device ids.
 A GPU is considered available, if the current load and memory usage is less than `maxLoad` and `maxMemory`, respectively.
 The list is ordered according to `order`.
-The maximum number of returned device ids is limted by `limit`.
+The maximum number of returned device ids is limited by `limit`.

 ```python
 deviceID = GPUtil.getFirstAvailable(order = 'first', maxLoad=0.5, maxMemory=0.5, attempts=1, interval=900, verbose=False)